tprasadtp/ubuntu-post-install/README.md

 # Ubuntu After Effects

-A bash script to setup your fresh install of ubuntu.
+A bash script to setup your fresh install of Ubuntu.
 Please read the FAQ before trying out.

 ###  Build Status